MicrosoftDocs/power-platform/power-platform/admin/support-end-internet-explorer.md

 > **Alert** <br />
 >Unsupported browser.
 This website is no longer supported in Internet Explorer.
 Try using this site in Microsoft Edge.

-Starting October 31, this message will appear for users trying to access Dynamics 365 and Microsoft Power Platform in an unsupported version of Microsoft Edge ([Edge Legacy](https://blogs.windows.com/msedgedev/microsoft-edge-legacy-end-of-support)
+Starting October 31, this message will appear for users trying to access Dynamics 365 and Microsoft Power Platform in an unsupported version of Microsoft Edge ([Edge Legacy](https://blogs.windows.com/msedgedev/microsoft-edge-legacy-end-of-support)).

 > **Alert** <br />
->Unsupported browser.
+> Unsupported browser.
 This website is no longer supported in this version of Microsoft Edge.
 Try using the latest Edge version.

 Administrators wanting to block Internet Explorer for users earlier can request this through support.